Skip to main content

 Sign InTry a scan

-A white porcelain figurine of a goose with a brown beak and feet, resting on a white surface. - view 1
+White ceramic goose figurine with brown beak and feet, seated on a white paper surface. - view 1

 1/3